Flag varieties, toric varieties, and suspensions: three instances of infinite transitivity: Affine suspensions

-In ~\cite[\S 2]{KZ} a method was developed which allows to extend an LND $\partial$ to the affine modification provided that $\partial$ stabilizes the center of the modification.
-In Lemma \ref{lemma1.2} below we concretize this in our particular case of affine suspensions.
+In~\cite[\S 2]{KZ} there was developed a method which allows to extend an LND~$\partial$ to the affine modification provided that~$\partial$ stabilizes the center of the modification.
+In Lemma~\ref{lemma1.2} (see below) we concretize this method in our particular case of affine suspensions.

-Given an LND $\delta_0$ of an affine domain $A_{0}$ and a polynomial $q\in\kk[z]$ with $q(0)=0$, we can define a new LND $\delta'=\delta'(\delta_0,q)$ on $A'=A_0\otimes \kk[v]$, where $v$ is a new variable, as follows.
-First we extend $\delta_0$ to $A'$ by letting $\delta_0(v)=0$, and then we multiply $\delta_0$ by the element $q(v)\in \ker \delta_0$.
+Given an LND~$\delta_0$ of an affine domain $A_{0}$ and a polynomial $q\in\kk[z]$ with $q(0)=0$, we can define a new LND $\delta'=\delta'(\delta_0,q)$ on $A'=A_0\otimes \kk[v]$, where~$v$ is a new variable, as follows.
+First we extend $\delta_0$ to~$A'$ by letting $\delta_0(v)=0$, and then we multiply $\delta_0$ by the element $q(v)\in \ker \delta_0$.
 Suppose that $A_0$ is generated by $x_1,x_2,\dots,x_s$.
-Then $\delta'$ is given in coordinates by
+Then~$\delta'$ is given in coordinates by

-Let now $u$ be yet another variable and $f\in A_0$ be nonzero.
+Let now~$u$ be yet another variable and $f\in A_0$ be nonzero.
 Consider the structure algebra $A_1$ of the suspension over $A_0$: